emberjs/rfcs/text/0477-blueprints-update.md

  * ember-ci
 ```

-The reason this is so powerful is any org could create their own _partial_ app blueprint (public or private).
-This blueprint can make any slight (or massive) tweaks to the official blueprints, and ember-cli-update can keep any app in sync with both the official blueprint and you'r org's blueprints, at the same time.
+The reason this is so powerful is any org could create their own _partial_ project blueprint (public or private).
+This blueprint can make any slight (or massive) tweaks to the official blueprints, and ember-cli-update can keep any project in sync with both the official blueprint and your org's blueprints, at the same time.

 ## How we teach this